RBFS Stateful Redundancy for Subscriber Groups

 Inter-BNG Connectivity

-C-BNG platforms, paired for redundancy, are connected with a Redundancy (RD) TCP link.
 This RD TCP connection can be formed either directly or through the core network.
-It uses IS-IS (for unicast reachability) and LDP (for labeled unicast reachability) between the active and standby nodes.
-The link between the C-BNG pairs establishes connectivity and the link is used to send 'keepalive' messages and data mirroring for subscriber state synchronization.
+It may use any routing protocol (for unicast reachability) and LDP or MPLS-SR derivates(for labeled unicast reachability) between the active and standby nodes.
+The session between the Multiservice Edge pairs establishes connectivity and the link is used to send 'keepalive' messages and data mirroring for subscriber state synchronization.

 In a scenario, when a new lag is configured for redundancy with the same redundancy session ID, it works for the same session.
 If any of the lag goes down, a switchover happens.